 This is also an extremely simple, minimalist theme that offers all the basic features that a blogger needs, but without any of the bells and whistles other themes offer.

-This is a great thing and I never felt that I needed a feature that wasn’t present.
-You get a pretty basic theme control panel where you can activate and deactivate various settings… but that’s it!
+I never felt that I needed a feature that wasn’t present in the Trellis theme.
+You get a pretty basic theme control panel where you can activate and deactivate various settings… and that’s it!

 No fancy page builders for you, no extra (yet mostly useless) features.
-Focus on creating content and giving your visitors the fastest theme there is!
+Focus on creating content and giving your visitors the fastest browsing experience there is!
+Happy visitors = more money.

 How to Get the Trellis Theme?